Recent Comments

 Cracking the code: How to tell what News Corp really thinks about the price of links

 News Corp is telling us what Google should really pay for linking to its sites.
-It’s telling us in code.
+It’s telling us in code – HTML code.
 And the answer is … $0.00.
-What is an Internet link worth?
-For most of the Internet’s life, this question … Continue reading
+What is an Internet link worth to the linker?
+For most … Continue reading

 Info-philanthropy: a small cost for a big benefit